 How Much Financial Aid Can You Get Per Semester?

-The Pell Grant is a federal grant available for students with a demonstrated financial need.
+The Federal Pell Grant is a federal grant available from the U.S. Department of Education for students with eligibility dependent on a demonstrated financial need.

 The maximum amount available is $6,495 for the 2021-2022 school year.
 The amount usually increases every year to account for inflation.